Reforming Maternal Care Could Prevent Postpartum Crisis

 Earlier Doctor Visits

 The six-week examination could be too late.
-A study, published in the American Journal of Obstetrics & Gynecology examining postpartum needs, particularly for low-income women, noted they require the most physical and mental recovery in the immediate weeks following delivery.
-The Commonwealth reports that 35 percent of maternal deaths occur within 42 days of delivery.
+A study published in The American Journal of Obstetrics & Gynecology examined postpartum needs, particularly for low-income women.
+It noted they require the most physical and mental recovery in the weeks immediately following delivery.
+The Commonwealth Fund reports that 35 percent of maternal deaths occur within 42 days of delivery.

 The American College of Obstetricians and Gynecologists now recommends that women are seen within three weeks of delivery for ongoing care that concludes with a comprehensive appointment assessing physical, social, and psychological well-being at 12 weeks postpartum.